Hawaii investigates unsolicited land offers as the state tries to keep Lahaina in local hands

 HONOLULU (AP) — Hawaii Gov. Josh Green said Thursday his administration has opened several investigations into people who have allegedly made unsolicited offers for property in the fire-stricken Maui town of Lahaina in violation of a new emergency order.

-Green prohibited such offers by signing an emergency proclamation earlier this week aimed at preventing land in the historic coastal community from flowing into the hands of outside buyers.
+Green prohibited such offers by signing an emergency proclamation on Aug.
+19 aimed at preventing land in the historic coastal community from flowing into the hands of outside buyers.
 The order aims to give residents some “breathing room” as they decide what to do next, Green said in an interview with The Associated Press.

 Even before the Aug.
 8 fire, Lahaina was a rapidly gentrifying town and there’s been widespread concern since that Native Hawaiians and local-born residents who have owned properties in their families for generations might feel pressured to sell.